 Day 1: Arrive in Kathmandu and transfer to hotel.

-Day 2: Fly to Pokhara 25minute and transfer to hotel at Lakeside.
+Day 2: Fly to Pokhara 25minute and transfer to the hotel.

-Day 5: One & half hour trek Poon Hill 1 for the sun raise views of Mt.
-Annapurna/range, Fishtail Mt. and Mt.
-Dhaulagiri and trek back to guest house have breakfast and trek to Tadapani 5 hours.
-Altitude gain 340m and loss 340m and gain 230m at the end and stay.
+Day 5: Trek to Poon Hill for the sun raise views of Mt.
+Annapurna, Fishtail and Dhaulagiri mountains range, and trek back to the guest house have breakfast and trek to Tadapani 5 hours.

 Day 7: Trek Chhomrong to Dhobhan 5hours altitude 2600m gain 430.

-Day 9: Trek Machhapuchhare base camp to South Annapurna Base Camp altitude 4130m Early morning and back to Dheurali.
+Day 9: Trek MBC to South Annapurna Base Camp altitude 4130m Early morning, and trek back to Dheurali.

 Day 10: Trek Dheurali to Jhinu 5 - 6 hours and stay altitude 1780m.

 Day 11: Trek Jhinu to Potana 6 - 7 hours and stay altitude 1890m.

 Day 12:Trek Potana to Phedi / Kande 3 - 4 hours, and drive to Pokhara to stay in Pokhara Lakeside.